 KNIT TOGETHER IN LOVE

 There will be school days that will be hard, and some days you’re going to feel like throwing in the towel.
-These challenging days are why it is so important to be part of a homeschool community.
+These challenging days are why being part of a homeschool community is so important.
 In the book of Colossians, Paul says, “That their hearts may be encouraged, being knit together in love, and attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and Christ, in whom are hidden all the treasures of wisdom and knowledge.”
-(Col 2:2-3) The Lord wants to knit us together so we can encourage one another to stay the course, to persevere thru the trials we face, and to grow together in the knowledge of His Word.
+(Col 2:2-3) The Lord wants to knit us together so we can encourage one another to stay the course, persevere thru the trials we face, and grow together in the knowledge of His Word.

-Having a community of like-minded God-fearing parents who attend a local church, following the Lord helps us be answerable to the work the Lord has set before us.
+Having a community of like-minded God-fearing parents who attend a local church and follow the Lord helps us be answerable to the work the Lord has set before us.
 Remember that our work is to train up our children in the Lord.
-Proverbs 22:6 should be our mission statement for our at-home classrooms, and our community is the proving grounds in accountability for fulfilling this mission.
+Proverbs 22:6 should be our mission statement for our at-home classrooms, and our community is the proving ground for accountability for fulfilling this mission.

-In Hebrew’s 10:24-25, we read, “and let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the Day drawing near.”
+In Hebrews 10:24-25, we read, “and let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the Day drawing near.”
 The word here says to stimulate one another and to assemble to encourage and provoke good works in each other.
-In a community of believers that are homeschooling their children, you will find not only encouragement but prayer, friendships, love, bible studies, sharing of curriculum, best schooling practices, playground dates, and more!
-Our homeschool community, Revival Christian Academy (RCA), provides many different opportunities to fellowship.
-We offer field trips, weekly Friendship Days, Academy Days, parent support meetings, and bible study.
+In a community of believers homeschooling their children, you will find encouragement, prayer, friendships, love, bible studies, sharing of curriculum, best schooling practices, playground dates, and more!
+Our homeschool community, Revival Christian Academy (RCA), provides many different opportunities for fellowship.
+We offer field trips, Academy Days, parent support meetings, and Bible study.
 We share how the Lord is working in our lives and pray together.
 We share the struggles we are having and help work through them together.
 We also take the time to rejoice together over accomplishments.
 Our children are beginning lifelong friendships with other believing children.

-What a wonderful blessing for our children that they may enjoy rich, deep, and meaningful godly friendships that will last them lifetimes through meeting other believers’ children in the community.
-Likewise, we, as parents, are making Christ-centered friendships along the way.
+What a wonderful blessing for our children that they may enjoy rich, deep, and meaningful godly friendships that will last their lifetimes through meeting other believers’ children in the community.
+Likewise, as parents, we are making Christ-centered friendships along the way.